Static to Dynamic Correlation Clustering: Preclustering

 \section{Preclustering}

 A lot of the recent progress in correlation clustering \cite{CLLN23+,cao2024understanding,CLMTYZ24,cao2025fastLP} has made critical use of a technique known as preclustering.
+The goal of this section is to make the existing preclustering results applicable in the format of cluster representation.
+Though the techniques used in this section are essentially the same as previous works, we include all details here to be self-contained.

 Preclustering was first introduced in \cite{CLLN23+}, where they showed that the algorithm introduced in \cite{CLMNP21} has some nice properties that can be used to preprocess the input (see also~\cite{DBLP:conf/innovations/Assadi022}).
 At a very high-level view, the purpose of the preclustering is to make all the ``easy'' decisions, while explicitly deferring ``hard'' decisions to later.
 With ``easy'' decisions, we consider decisions where the optimal solution has to pay very little to none, while the ``hard'' decisions are the decisions where we can guarantee that the optimal solution will have to pay for them somewhere in the graph.
 What this ends up doing is classifying pairs of vertices into three categories.
 The easy decisions corresponds to either non-admissible pairs, which are pairs that should never be in the same cluster, and atom pairs, which should always be in the same cluster.
 Finally, the hard decisions are categorized as admissible pairs, that is pairs of vertices that could be in the same cluster but do not have to be.
 The atom pairs construct connected components, that are typically referred to as atoms from the fact that they shouldn't be divided.

 Like previous works, we want to use preclustering as the first step of our static algorithm.
 However, since we only have $O(|D|)$ time, we are not able to look at the whole graph.
 Instead, we only consider the clusters incident to $D$, since clusters not incident to $D$ must be perfect cliques.
 For each cluster, we will detect whether it is good enough to be an atom in the preclustering, by using a cleaning procedure similar to \cite{cao2024understanding}.
 Our new analysis allows us to clean arbitrary clusterings while only increasing the cost by a constant factor.